“It’s Not What You Know. It’s Who You Know”

 Getting started with your sponsorship campaign is a lot like climbing a mountain path to a spectacular waterfall at the top.
 You’re full of energy and loaded with expectations about the end product, getting all the funds you need

-(1) Take inventory of everyone you know or have some connection to who is connected to a potential sponsor.
-A friend who’s a manager at a company who would sponsor you.
-Someone at your health club who works for a company that is known to sponsor events.
-You want to brainstorm, think outside the box, make every connection you can and put it in writing.
-If you have board members, get them to think of everyone they know.
+- Take inventory of everyone you know or have some connection to who is connected to a potential sponsor: A friend who’s a manager at a company who would sponsor you, someone at your health club who works for a company that is known to sponsor events, friends, and colleagues who work at companies match employee contributions.
 Make this your first tier contact list to which you will make your request or send your sponsorship proposal.

-(2) Write down every vendor you deal with: stores where you buy office supplies restaurants you frequent, your favorite clothing retailer, etc. Everyone who sells you something has an interest in helping you because you help them.
+- Write down every vendor you deal with: stores where you buy office supplies restaurants you frequent, your favorite clothing retailer, etc. Everyone who sells you something has an interest in helping you because you help them!
 This is your second tier.